Carlos Leonel: International career

 On 7 October 2016, Leonel was selected into the Macau national football team for the first time for the Hong Kong–Macau Interport.

 On 5 September 2017, Leonel made his debut for Macau in the 2019 AFC Asian Cup qualification Third Round against India, but Macau lost 0–2.

 On 2 October 2017, Macau played a friendly against Laos.
 At 72 minutes, Leonel scored with a header, then 2 minutes later he scored again and helped Macau overturn the score.
 In the end Macau won the match 3–1.

-On 14 November 2017, Macau played Kyrgyzstan, at 87 minutes CLeonel scored, but Macau lost 3–4.
+On 14 November 2017, Macau played Kyrgyzstan, at 87 minutes, Leonel scored, but Macau lost 3–4.